 I conducted semi-structured interviews with internal stakeholders to get a sense of why they thought this project was important to do (both the original project and now the redesign), and for whom they believed we were building this site.
 This information helped the team define what success would look like for the project.
 Insights I gathered from these conversations included

 Hesitations and concerns moving forward with the project

-Learning how people are using PK is a crucial step in understanding what's important to them, and how we might be able to make their experience better.
+Learning how people are using PK is a crucial step in understanding what's important to users, and how we might be able to make their experience better.
 Some metrics I collected, using our web traffic and server log software, were

 Most downloaded file